lab1092/blender-manual_ja/manual/game_engine/performance/system.rst

 Use Frame Rate
    When checked, this will inform Blender whether to run freely without frame rate restrictions or not.
-The frame rate is specified at the :guilabel:`Display` tab of the :guilabel:`Render` Context of the Properties Window.
+The frame rate is specified at the *Display* tab of the *Render* Context of the Properties Window.
 For more information about frame rates, see the :doc:`Display </game_engine/performance/display>` page.

 Display Lists
    When checked, this will tell Blender to maintain the lists of the meshes geometry allocated at the GPU memory.
 This can help to speed up viewport rendering during the game if you have enough GPU memory to allocate geometry and textures.